Artists' Views on Robotics Involvement in Painting Productions: Discussion

 One of the most striking findings is the different nature of \textbf{collaboration} experienced in the two conditions.
 H-H sessions were often described as socially rich, intimate, and dialogic, facilitated by mutual adaptation.
 This aligns with prior research showing how synchrony and interpersonal interaction enhance rapport in joint artistic activities~\cite{abraham2023painting, rabinowitch2017synchronized}.
 In contrast, H-R collaborations were experienced as more reflective, self-driven, and structured, but also playful.
 While the robot lacked emotional responsiveness, this absence also allowed some participants to feel greater freedom and control over the creative process, and eventually even feel less intimidated and experience more fun.
 The robot was often seen as a playful, neutral partner, removing the social pressures that could sometimes emerge in H-H collaboration.

 A key theme is the ambivalent perception of the \textbf{robot’s agency}.
 Some artists viewed it as a mere tool, others as a more autonomous collaborator.
 Several participants expressed a desire for more fluid agency-sharing, envisioning systems where both human and robot could take initiative or alternate control.
 Others preferred retaining clear control and saw autonomous behaviors as intrusive.
-This diversity of preferences suggests the value of flexible, mixed-initiative systems where levels of autonomy can be adapted to the user’s goals and comfort.
+This diversity of preferences suggests the value of flexible, mixed-initiative systems where levels of autonomy can be adapted to the user.

 Participants also employed metaphors to make sense of the robot's role.
 These framings illustrate how H-R artistic interaction is not only functional but deeply interpretive: artists are continuously trying to ``read'' the robot's behavior and situate it within their own meaning-making processes.
 Notably, a similar metaphor emerged in the collaborative painting experience between the Alter-Ego robot and artist Melkio, who described the interaction \textit{``as if I were painting through a 3-year-old child.''} This parallel highlights how the child-like framing may capture both the perceived playfulness of the robot's contributions and its limitations.
 The dimension of the ``game'' or `fun'' in the H-R collaboration is also evident from the wordcloud results.